MarkusSprunck/ethereum-event-scan/README.md

 # Ethereum-Event-Scan

 This lightweight ethereum event explorer for smart contracts.

-![Image 1](./images/ethereum-event-scan.png "Connected via Infura.io")

-## Motivation

 It is a simple node.js application.
 A helpful tool when you develop smart contracts and your source codes is not submitted to Etherscan.

+![Image 1](./images/ethereum-event-scan.png "Connected via Infura.io")

 ## Run Ethereum-Event-Scan via Blockchain Gateway

-Use Infura.io to connect to a Blockcain ist the fastest way to get events from an deployed contract.
+Use Infura.io to connect to a Blockcain is the fastest way to get events from an deployed contract.

-You will need a accout and project id.
+You will need an account and project id.
 To get events via infura you must use the web socket connection provider.

-like: wss://kovan.infura.io/ws/v3/{your-infura-project-id}
+Like:

+ `wss://kovan.infura.io/ws/v3/{your-infura-project-id}`

 Three steps:

-1) create infura-project and get ID
+- Create infura-project and get *the Infura Project ID*

-2) Enter this ID in the start script
+- Edit *start-ehtereum-event-scan-infura.sh* this ID in the start script

-   *start-ehtereum-event-scan-infura.sh*

-3) Enter ABI and contract address *or* load abi-file from ./kovan-abi
+- Enter ABI and contract address *or* load abi-file from ./kovan-abi

 ## Run Ethereum-Event-Scan via local parity node